DiceNameIsMy/vut-itu/docs/Navrh.md

 3. Trip info can be easily shared.
 Cons:
 1. Interaction with a map is confusing and very "lacking" in features
 2. Doesn't have a help guide.
-TODO: What does that mean?
+TODO???: What does that mean?
 3. Some users find the interface to be too complicated.
-5. Does not include user reviews of destinations or attractions.
+4. Does not include user reviews of destinations or attractions.

 #### 1.3.5 Sygic Travel (Nur)
 Pros: